Auxilium’s blockchain and network are one of a kind

 Auxilium Interest Distribution Platform

 An incentive of mining and staking is that they pay rewards.
 Proof of Authority doesn’t pay rewards, so we’ve built the Auxilium Interest Distribution (AID) platform through which we pay all our coinholders up to 8% interest per annum just for holding coins.
-From that 8%, coinholders give back: 0.64% goes to our charity fund for philanthropic projects and 0.64% goes to Auxilium research and development.
+From that 8%, coinholders give back: 0.64% goes to our charity fund for philanthropic projects and 0.64% goes to Auxilium research and development for for-profit use case development.

 There’s no need to leave your computer on either.
 Simply holding coins in your personal wallet (non-exchange) address is enough to earn the reward.